fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_lb_sandwich.md

 `service_config` is a variable that controls the instance on which the cloud function runs.
 You can increase `max_instance_request_concurrency` to allow multiple injection license requests to run simultaneously.
 You need to increase `available_memory` if your `max_instance_request_concurrency` is high and running out of existing memory.

 `additional_variables` specifies additional variables used by Cloud Function.
 Some variables are too trivial or **not recommended to be changed**.
 You can specify them here to overwrite the behavior of the Cloud Function for more customization.

+To get advice on how to specify `additional_variables` to suit your custom needs, please create an GitHub issue at https://github.com/fortinetdev/terraform-google-cloud-modules

 - "HA_SYNC_INTERFACE": (default: "port2") The port used for HA synchronization.
 - "CLOUD_FUNC_INTERFACE": (default: "port1") Cloud function uses this port to communicate with FortiGates.
 If CLOUD_FUNC_INTERFACE is not "port1", please also add corresponding route rules in `config_script` (or `config_file`) so FortiGate can respond to the Cloud Function requests.